This topic describes how to install and configure VMware Tanzu Kubernetes Grid Integrated Edition on Amazon Web Services (AWS).

 env_namethat you defined when you set up Terraform.
 For example,

 Note: After you click Apply Changes for the first time, BOSH assigns the TKGI API VM an IP address.
-BOSH uses the name you provide in the LOAD BALANCERS field to locate your load balancer and then connect the load balancer to the TKGI API VM using its new IP address.* (Optional) If you do not use a NAT instance, select INTERNET CONNECTED.
-This allows component instances direct access to the internet.
+BOSH uses the name you provide in the LOAD BALANCERS field to locate your load balancer and then connect the load balancer to the TKGI API VM using its new IP address.

 Warning: To avoid workload downtime, use the resource configuration recommended in About Tanzu Kubernetes Grid Integrated Edition Upgrades and Maintaining Workload Uptime.